Statistical inference for multivariate extremes via a geometric approach: Discussion

 \subsection{Code and data}

 Code and data for the analyses in Section~\ref{sec:data} are available as supplementary material.
-The river flow dataset originated from the UK Centre for Ecology \& Hydrology at \texttt{nrfa.ceh.ac.uk}.
-An R package \texttt{geometricMVE} for implementing the methodology in the article is available at\\ \texttt{http://www.lancaster.ac.uk/$\sim$wadswojl/geometricMVE.html}.
+The river flow dataset originated from the UK Centre for Ecology \& Hydrology at \url{nrfa.ceh.ac.uk}.
+An R package \texttt{geometricMVE} for implementing the methodology \editm{presented} in the article is available as supplementary material and at \url{http://www.lancaster.ac.uk/~wadswojl/geometricMVE.html}.
+Interactive versions of 3d plots are available at the same URL.